 This non-toxic whitener is made from natural plant extracts to make laundry safer for your home and family.

 Eco-Me Natural Whitener is Leaping Bunny and Peta certified cruelty free, 100% vegan, and does not contain dyes, colorants, or other harsh ingredients.

-What the heck is bleach?
 Bleach is basically a chemical that can be found in solid or liquid form.
-Its main purpose is to whiten, disinfect, or sanitize stuff.
+Its main purpose is to whiten, disinfect, or sanitize things.

 The majority of your good old fashioned household bleach contains chlorine.
 Which by itself, is a seriously dangerous gas.
 So chemists do their thing and create a safer version of chlorine called sodium hypochlorite.

 Next time you’re at the store look at the ingredient labels of a bottle of bleach.
 Normally, sodium hypochlorite is one of the first 3 ingredients.

 Well, it’s bleach that doesn’t contain chlorine but other ingredients like hydrogen peroxide, sodium percarbonate, or sodium perborate.